MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 > REST is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.

-Note the word **style** - REST is a style of designing APIs in the same way that Object-Oriented Progrmamming is a style for designing programmes.
+Note the word **style** - REST is a style of designing APIs in the same way that Object-Oriented is a style for designing programmes.
 The term is often used fairly loosely on the internet so be careful!

 Before REST was first proposed in a [dissertation by Roy Thomas Fielding](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm), servers implemented their own endpoints named in ways that different development teams saw fit.
 For example, in a restaurant app, some teams might name endpoints like `/createRestaurant` and others like `/addRestaurant`.
 This makes intuitive sense: an endpoint in Express is essentially just a function, and, if you were naming a function to create a restaurant, `createRestaurant()` is a sensible choice.
 However, REST introduced a **standard** way to address resources on a server which made it much easier for other services to discover and use those resources.